alcibiadesc/GoFire/README.md

 # Can I use it for my personal use?

-short answer: Yes
+**short answer:** Yes.

-long answer: Zero problem, the data is associated with your google account and the database is protected in Firebase while the free firebase spark program exist I have no problem to share it use.
+**long answer:** Zero problem, the data is associated with your google account and the database is protected in Firebase while the free firebase spark program exist I have no problem to share it use.